A Middle-aged Hippie Reclaims Her Inner Artist & Explorer

 A camellia for Sacramento and redwood bark to outline the state.
 Fancy knocks on my door, ready to take me to the airport.
 “All set?” she asks.
 I pause for a moment and consider the possibilities.
 “Yes,” I tell her.
 “I’m good to go.”

-Ingrid Hart, the Divine Daytripper, makes her home in Rancho Cordova, California
+Ingrid Hart, the Divine Daytripper, makes her home in Costa Mesa, California

 - “I Can’t Believe We Live Here!” - September 27, 2023

 - Litter Robot 4, Family Tree DNA and Other New Finds - September 24, 2023